-Eventually she moved to LA and received her MFA from the USC School of Cinematic Arts.
+Eventually, she moved to LA and received her MFA in directing from USC School of Cinematic Arts.
 Today, she lives happily ever after in the city of dreamers actively pursuing her filmmaking goals!

 Some of her accomplishments include:

 – She’s a participant of the GTDI NBCUniversal Feature Writers program where she worked with Colin Trevorrow and Sara Scott to develop projects.

 -Her short film Blood and Glory premiered at Tribeca Film Festival and won the Grand Prize in Women in Media CAMERAderie initiative.